-The National Recreation and Park Association provides grants for local park and recreation agencies to train instructors in specific evidence-based physical activity programs that are designed to positively impact chronic disease management, increase physical activity engagement, and improve quality of life.
+The National Recreation and Park Association provides grants for local park and recreation agencies to train instructors in specific evidence-based physical activity programs that are designed to positively impact chronic disease management, increase physical activity engagement, help seniors age in place, and improve quality of life.

 Those programs are limited to:

 - Walk With Ease: A low impact structured walking program

 - Active Living Every Day: A behavior change program for sedentary adults